England's Creative Coast

 Discover 7 extraordinary new art commissions by leading contemporary artists in the landscape of Kent, Essex and Sussex.

 The Waterfronts series of artworks will be set in the landscape of Margate, Folkestone, Hastings, Bexhill-on-Sea, Eastbourne, Gravesend and Southend-on-Sea.
-Launching in spring 2020, these temporary works will open sequentially over the summer and be on display until late autumn.
+Launching on 16 April 2020, these temporary works will open sequentially over the summer and be on display until 8 November.

 Taking the border between land and water as their inspiration, each artist will respond to these unique coastal locations, focusing on issues, stories and questions related to the area to offer fresh perspectives on each place.